criteo/criteo-api-java-sdk/sdks/marketingsolutions_2022-07/docs/AudienceApi.md

         // OAuth oauth = (OAuth) defaultClient.getAuthentication("oauth");
         // oauth.setAccessToken("YOUR ACCESS TOKEN");

+        // Configure OAuth2, two options:
+        // 1.
+Use ApiClientBuilder to create the ApiClient with the credentials you want, refresh token mechanism IS handled for you 💚
+        String clientId = "YOUR CLIENT ID";
+        String clientSecret = "YOUR CLIENT SECRET";
+        ApiClient defaultClient = ApiClientBuilder.ForClientCredentials(clientId, clientSecret);

+        // 2.
+Set your access token manually, refresh token mechanism IS NOT handled by the client
+        // ApiClient defaultClient = Configuration.getDefaultApiClient();
+        // OAuth oauth = (OAuth) defaultClient.getAuthentication("oauth");
+        // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
         NewAudienceRequest newAudienceRequest = new NewAudienceRequest(); // NewAudienceRequest |
         try {